 Each year a ryūha (martial school) is selected as the focus of training.
-While this enforces proficiency and growth a particular style, there are opportunities where students can briefly explore other ryūha, as well as work on past skill sets not part of the yearly curriculum.
+While this enforces proficiency and growth in a particular style, there are opportunities where students can briefly explore other ryūha, as well as work on past skill sets not part of the yearly curriculum.
 A yearly curriculum is used to balance participants’ studies.

 Here’s a basic summary how the training process is structured through a yearly curriculum:

 Classes focus on a yearly curriculum, which encompasses thorough training in one specific ryūha.